csci338/fall2025/pages/_activities/git-in-class-activity.md

 This feature will be implemented on the `main` branch.

-**The owner of the repository** should complete Feature A. Instead of always printing "hello world", let's make your function print out "hello \<name\>" where "\<name\>" is specified as a parameter to the function.
-In other words, when called like this:
+**The owner of the repository** should complete Feature A.

+To complete feature A, you will modify the `say_hello` function definition to (a) accept a `name` parameter, and (b) output a greeting and the name.

+* If you don't know how to do this (totally expected if you're new to python), try Googling it or using an AI tool.
+When you're at your first job or internship, you're going to need to "learn how to learn" a new language, so this is good practice.

+When you invoke your function as follows:

 ```py
 say_hello("Walter")